alibabacloud-howto/microservices-with-kubernetes/README.md

 [Cert-manager](https://docs.cert-manager.io/en/latest/index.html) is a native Kubernetes certificate management controller, which can issue certificates of some CA, such as Let's Encrypt.
 And, [Let’s Encrypt](https://letsencrypt.org/) is a free, automated, and open Certificate Authority.
 Let’s Encrypt provides two [challenge types](https://letsencrypt.org/docs/challenge-types/) to get a certificate, HTTP-01 challenge and DNS-01 challenge.
 In this tutorial, we use HTTP-01 challenge which is the most common challenge type today.
 Alibaba Cloud is not supported for [DNS-01 challenge through cert-manager](https://docs.cert-manager.io/en/latest/tasks/issuers/setup-acme/dns01/#id1) currently.
 Please note that Let's Encrypt has [rate limit](https://letsencrypt.org/docs/rate-limits/) to issue certificates, hence we shouldn't issue new certificate if not necessary.

-This tutorial was checked with the following enviriongment:
+This tutorial was checked with the following environment:

 * Cert-manager-controller: v0.8.1